Your free business.com+ membership unlocks exclusive tech deals and advisor support

 ChatGPT alternatives for copywriting

-ChatGPT has its uses for copywriting, but it’s limited in some areas, including SEO strategy, according to Rodrigo Cesar, CEO and founder of SSInvent.
+ChatGPT has its uses for copywriting, but it’s limited in some areas, including SEO strategy and content optimization, according to Rodrigo Cesar, CEO and founder of SSInvent.
 “I use ChatGPT daily, but I’ve hit real limits with formatting control, brand voice consistency and up-to-date data,” Cesar explained.
 “It’s a great brainstorming partner, but when I need content that matches specific SEO strategy guidelines or stays tightly on-brand, I often look elsewhere or layer it with manual editing.”

 If you want to use AI for marketing content, consider the following three specialist copywriting platforms.